firstname.lastname@example.org | 01484 471890

 Lecturer in music technology at Leeds College of Music (2000 - 2003)

 Lecturer in music technology at Scarborough College, University of York then Hull (1998 - 2000)

-2015 University of Wales Bangor postgraduate music courses validation/revalidation external
+2015 - Bangor University postgraduate music courses validation/revalidation external

 Independent voluntary mentoring, sound design and soundtrack composition for Imaginary Friends Organisation; a community of makers in Birmingham.
 Multiple independent collaborations with art, dance and theatre between 1998 and 2003